thenaterhood/dotfiles/README.md

 Installation
 ------------

-To install the dot-conf files automatically, open a terminal and navigate to the dot-conf folder.
-Once there, run

-    ./install.sh

-This will create symlinks to all of the config files stored in the dot-conf folder in the appropriate locations in your user directory.
-Note that this will fail if the files already exist there; you will probably need to manually delete those first.
-If you were intending to replace them or you didn't expect them to be there (ie, you did not make them or customize any of the files) then you should be able to do this safely without losing anything.

-To manually install the configurations, you must check out the repository from github using:
+To install the configurations, you must check out the repository from github using:

 	git clone --recursive https://github.com/thenaterhood/dot-conf.git ~/dot-conf